project-forth-works/project-forth-works/Communication-Protocols/Wireless-Communication/nRf24L01+/nRF24L01P.md

 The nRF24L01+ is a cheap 2.4GHz transceiver module with a low level part of the communication layer already in hardware available.
-Features of the nRF24L01+ are, auto retransmit, RF ACK handshake, 32 byte payload, Fifo of 3 deep, 120 selectable frequencies, adjustable output power, CRC, etc.
+Features of the nRF24L01+ are, auto retransmit, RF ACK handshake, 32 byte payload with variable length, Fifo of 3 deep, 120 selectable frequencies, adjustable output power, CRC, etc.

 **Bidirectional transmit & receive in action on the Egel kit**